AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48313-configurable-variations-column-not-parsed-attribute-value-contains-comma.md

 1. Go to **[!UICONTROL Stores]** > **[!UICONTROL Attributes]** > **[!UICONTROL Product]** and create a new attribute _Size_:
 1. Catalog Input Type for Store Owner: Dropdown
-  1. Create Options that include a comma, e.g.:
+  1. Create options that include a comma, e.g.:
   1. 10,2cm
   1. 15,5cm
 1. **[!UICONTROL Advanced Attribute Properties]** - Scope: _Global_
-1. Create a new configurable product using the _Create Configurations_ functionality.
+1. Create a new configurable product using the Create Configurations functionality.
 1. Select the above attribute _Size_ and the two options that include the comma.
 1. Go to **[!UICONTROL System]** > **[!UICONTROL Data Transfer]** > **[!UICONTROL Export]** and create a new Products export (execute the cron to trigger the generation of the CSV file).
 1. Go to **[!UICONTROL System]** > **[!UICONTROL Data Transfer]** > **[!UICONTROL Import]** and try to reimport the same CSV file created above.